 Notes: This policy is similar to policy 8.15.
-If you change this policy, review Policy 8.15 at the same time to it could be useful in informing employees of the statutory prohibition on all tobacco use.
+If you change this policy, review Policy 8.15 at the same time to ensure applicable consistency between the two.

 The statute requires posting the statute "...in a conspicuous location at every entrance to each building owned or leased by a public school district and every school bus used to transport students"